haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 # ps3mfw-builder-0.2.1-mod
 modified version of toolboy's MFW-Builder (and original MFW-Builder 0.2.1)

-ATTENTION: Just have noticed, currently lv0tool is broken and has to be fixed, so please do no lv0 (lv1ldr, lv2ldr, isoldr, appldr) modifications.
-Sorry for any inconvinience and damage it may has brought
+ATTENTION: Just have noticed, currently lv0tool does not work with isorebuilder has to be fixed, so please do no lv0 (lv1ldr, lv2ldr, isoldr, appldr) modifications for now.
+Sorry for any inconvinience and damage it may has brought.
+It may work with scetool, but have not tried so far

 NOTES:
 - This modified mfwbuilder's purpose is mainly to modify all the different CFW flavours